behaack/SimpleFormManager/README.md

 The values of this object are managed by FormManager and are available to the developer to manage his/her application.

 Simple Form Manager comes bundled with Vuelidate validators.
 Though designed for use with Vue js, these validators will work with any project.
-The list of validators can be found at the Vuelidate website: https://vuelidate.js.org/#sub-dynamic-parameters.
+The list of validators can be found at the Vuelidate website.

 Use the validators as follows:
 ### Usage